hamid-roghani/PLDLS-Algorithm/README.md

 7) Path to output folder to write the RDD which contains the label of nodes (in the output folder several files will be produced which among them file with name "part-00000" is the result which contains labels of nodes that will be used to compute NMI)
 ```

-We have used neighboring list structure as the input file for algorithm.
-The execution of the LSMD is so simple.
-To execute the code, it is needed to put extracted folder of "datasets.rar" into one folder with the extracted source codes of "LSMD_CommunityDetection_Algorithm.rar".
-Then open "main_algorithm.m" to write dataset name in "dataset_name" variable to start execution.
 In some datasets it is not necessary to execute merge step which it can be controled by "merge_flag" before execution.
-The output of the algorithm is label array of nodes which is written in "results" folder in ascending based on nodes number.
+The output of the algorithm is RDD of labels and are written to disk.
+The labels of nodes which are written "part-00000"  are sorted in ascending based on nodes number.

+To compute NMI for ground-truth datasets, 2 Python codes are provided.
+"NMI_for_Small Datasets" is used for computing NMI for "karate, Dolphins, Polbooks, Football" datasets.
+"NMI_for_Big Datasets" is used for computing NMI for "Amazon, DBLP, YouTube, Livejouranl" datasets.
+For computing NMI, "part-00000" file for a dataset, source code for computing NMI ("NMI_for_Small Datasets" and "NMI_for_Big Datasets"), and contents of 'groundtruth.rar' should be in one folder.

 Names of datasets are as follows and are available in "datasets" folder.